aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 1. Download the extension as a crx-file from the [releases page](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/releases).
 2. In your browser go to the extensions page.
 3. Enable Developer Mode.
-4. Drag your crx-file anywhere on the page to import it (when old 'load unpacked' installation, first remove it and backup your custom sites).
+4. Drag your crx-file anywhere on the page to import it (when you have an active 'load unpacked' installation, first remove it (and backup your custom sites); for automatic update).
 5. If dragging crx-file does not work, try 'load unpacked' installation (above).

 * By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).